ros2/ros2_documentation/source/Tutorials/Intermediate/Tf2/Writing-A-Tf2-Broadcaster-Cpp.rst

         rosdep only runs on Linux, so you will need to install ``geometry_msgs`` and ``turtlesim`` dependencies yourself

-From the root of your workspace, build your updated package:
+Still in the root of your workspace, build your package:

 .. tabs::